 The Half Days are run twice to accommodate the number of participants.
 On acceptance to the programme you will be allocated to either Cohort 1 or Cohort 2.

 Please try to stick to the dates for your cohort for both Half Days.

 In between the Initial Half Day and the Second Half Day are three shorter (2-hour) sessions

-You must attend two out of the three sessions below (two sessions are compulsory; choose from)
+You must attend two out of the three sessions below:

 Teaching Clinical Examination